 The new employee cannot begin work until given an authorization form to begin work from Staff and Administrative Employment.

-1. Submit an electronic Personal Action Form (ePAF)
+1. Submit an electronic Personnel Action Form (ePAF)

-- Full-time employees: complete an electronic Personal Action Form (ePAF) online through the Human Resources/Payroll link accessed through Route Y.
+- Full-time employees: complete an electronic Personnel Action Form (ePAF) online through the Human Resources/Payroll link accessed through Route Y.

-- Part-time employees: complete an electronic Personal Action Form (ePAF) online through the Human Resources/Payroll link accessed through Route Y.
+- Part-time employees: complete an electronic Personnel Action Form (ePAF) online through the Human Resources/Payroll link accessed through Route Y.

 2. On or before the first day of work:Review BYU's Honor Code and Dress & Grooming Standards with the new employee (https://honorcode.byu.edu/), and send him/her to the Staff and Administrative Office (D-70 ASB).
 For completion of Form I-9, have the employee bring the following documents:

 - Appropriate documents which demonstrate authorization to work in the U.S. (The most common documents used are: U.S. Passport OR current driver’s license/picture I.D. and Social Security Card/ Birth Certificate.
 Please contact Staff and Administrative Employment for information on other acceptable documents.)